lukavr05/final-year-project/documents/main.typ

             processed += 1
 ```

 With that, we can move on to the actual compilation, where we use the functions above to extract and compile the source code.
-We split the CSV into chunks, where we process each chunk at a time in parallel, and store the results in `.log` files.
+We split the CSV into chunks, where we process each chunk at a time in parallel, and store the results in `.log` files; if the files do not already exist, they will be created.
 The `tqdm` module simply provides a low-overhead API that outputs a progress bar for the comilation, as this is a large task, and being able to see how many files have been processed and the files processed per second is very useful.

 ```py
     print(f"Loaded {len(tasks)} tasks, starting parallel compilation...")